Pushing the Frontier on Approximate EFX Allocations: 2/3-EFX for -Value Instances

 When comparing two partial allocations $\X$ and $\X'$, we will say that an agent \emph{falls in hierarchy from $\X$ to $\X'$}, if in $\X$ and $\X'$ she is on Levels (L.$i$) and (L.$i'$) respectively, with $i < i'$. \end{definition}

-\begin{lemma} Let $\X$ and $\X'$ be any two partial allocations obtained in the course of the \PPAplusplus algorithm, with $\X'$ being obtained after $\X$.
-For any agent $i \in N$, the agent does not fall in hierarchy from $\X$ to $\X'$. \end{lemma}
+\begin{lemma} Let $\X$ and $\X'$ be any two partial allocations obtained in the course of the \PPAplusplus algorithm, with $\X'$ being obtained after $\X$. {No agent $i \in N$ falls} in hierarchy from $\X$ to $\X'$. \end{lemma}

 \begin{proof} An agent can only fall in hierarchy if $v_i(X_i') \neq v_i(X_i)$.
 We first consider the steps of the \PPAplusplus algorithm during which $v_i(X_i') < v_i(X_i)$, these are Steps~\ref{3Vstep_swap3bToab}, \ref{3Vstep_GeCycle}, \ref{3Vstep_GdeCycle} and \ref{3Vstep_AddGoodInKMax}.
-Consider Step~\ref{3Vstep_swap3bToab} and consider agent $i$ whose allocation changes in this step.
-Before the step, we had that $i \in N_{[1+b,2)}(\X)$ (i.e. the agent was at \cref{level2}).
+Consider Step~\ref{3Vstep_swap3bToab} and let $i$ be the agent whose bundle changes in this step.
+Before Step~\ref{3Vstep_swap3bToab}, we had that $i \in N_{[1+b,2)}(\X)$ {(since $v_i(X_i) = 3b+(|X_i|-3)c \le 3b+(k_{\max}-3)c = 2b + (b +(k_{\max}-3)c) < 2\cdot 2/3 + 2/3 = 2$, by the definition of $k_{\max}$ and \cref{lem:maxCardinality}, and $v_i(X_i)\ge 3b>1+b$)}, i.e., the agent was at \cref{level2}.
 After the step, she receives a bundle $X_i'$ for which $v_i(X_i')=1+b$; this means that $i \in N_{[1+b,2)}(\X')$.
-Next consider Step~\ref{3Vstep_GeCycle}.
+Next, consider Step~\ref{3Vstep_GeCycle}.
 The only agent(s) $i \in N$ for whom the value for their bundle possibly decreases are the ones with $|X_i|=1$ and $v_i(X_i)=1$.
-Those agents belong to the set of \cref{level5}, i.e., $i \in N_{1,(0,2/3)}(\X)$, so they cannot fall in hierarchy by definition.
-Step~\ref{3Vstep_AddGoodInKMax} is slightly more involved.
+Those agents belong to the set of \cref{level5} in $\X$, i.e., $i \in N_{1,(0,2/3)}(\X)$, so they cannot fall in hierarchy by definition.
+Step~\ref{3Vstep_AddGoodInKMax} is similar.
 Here the agents $j \in N$ for whom the value for their bundle possibly decreases are either the ones with $|X_j|=1$ and $v_j(X_j)=1$ like in Step~\ref{3Vstep_GeCycle} (including the main agent $i$ of the step, by \cref{lem:3VcriticalGoods}) who cannot fall in hierarchy by definition, or the agents who drop in value but stay in $N_{[1+b,2)}(\X')$ because of edges which are unique to $\Gde$.
-Finally consider Step~\ref{3Vstep_GdeCycle}.
-The set of agents for whom the value for their bundle possible decreases consists of agents like the ones considered in Step~\ref{3Vstep_GeCycle}, who belong to \cref{level5} and cannot fall in hierarchy, as well as some agents in $N_{[1+b,2)}(\X)$, i.e., those with $v_i(X_i) \in [1+b,2)$.
-Each agent $i$ among the latter receives a bundle $X_i'$ such that $v_i(X_i)\geq 3b>1+b$, so $i \in N_{[1+b,2)}(\X')$.
+Finally, consider Step~\ref{3Vstep_GdeCycle} which is slightly more subtle.
+The set of agents for whom the value for their bundle possibly decreases {is for the most part exactly like in the case of Step~\ref{3Vstep_AddGoodInKMax}, only now we should also consider $i$ herself.
+However, it is easy to see that $v_{i}(X_{i}')=4b>2$, i.e., the agent is now at \cref{level1}.}